 Let’s say you disagree that McGill is the best university in Canada.
 Here are the acceptance rates for the other top universities in Canada.

-University of British Columbia: 52.4% acceptance rate
+- University of British Columbia: 52.4% acceptance rate

-Queen’s University: 42% acceptance rate
+- Queen’s University: 42% acceptance rate

-McMaster University: 58.7% acceptance rate
+- McMaster University: 58.7% acceptance rate

-University of Waterloo: 52% acceptance rate
+- University of Waterloo: 52% acceptance rate

-University of Montreal: 57% acceptance rate
+- University of Montreal: 57% acceptance rate

 In other words, the best universities in Canada have an acceptance rate of 40% – 58.7%!

 The reputations of the top Canadian universities are higher than their respective acceptance rates indicate.
 And some consider the top Canadian universities to have a similar amount of prestige to the top American universities.

 Maybe the pressure cooker environment has always been there in high school.
 But is it really a necessary rite of passage given college is becoming less necessary thanks to the free internet?

-Not only might you land a $120,000 computer engineering job at Zillow, but you might also even make more than $1,000,000 a year as an MD at Goldman Sachs by your early 30s!
+Not only might you land a $150,000 computer engineering job at Zillow, but you might also even make more than $1,000,000 a year as an MD at Goldman Sachs by your early 30s!

-Time To Move To Canada
+Best Life Hack: Move To Canada

-Having a Canadian university education should make it easier to be accepted by the Canadians.
+Having a Canadian university education should make it easier to be accepted by Canadians.
 You don’t even need a job thanks to Canada’s Express Entry program.
 All that’s required is at least one year of work experience, proficiency in English or French, and $1,500 – $2,000.

 But once you get to Canada, there’s no law that states you need to start a successful business.
 You can just be a hobbyist to keep yourself engaged.